Design to Survive Failures (Building Real-World Cloud Apps with Azure)

 Of course we always aspire to do better than the SLA; usually you’ll be down much less than that.
 The promise is that if we’re ever down for longer than the maximum down time you can ask for money back.
 The amount of money you get back probably wouldn’t fully compensate you for the business impact of the excess down time, but that aspect of the SLA acts as an enforcement policy and lets you know that we do take it very seriously.

 An important thing to think about when you’re looking at SLAs is the impact of using multiple services in an app, with each service having a separate SLA.
-For example, the Fix It app uses the Web Site, Storage, and SQL Database services.
+For example, the Fix It app uses Azure App Service Web Apps, Azure Storage, and SQL Database.
 Here are their SLA numbers as of the date this e-book is being written in December, 2013:

 What is the maximum down time you would expect for the app based on these service SLAs?
 You might think that your down time would be equal to the worst SLA percentage, or 99.9% in this case.
 That would be true if all three services always failed at the same time, but that isn’t necessarily what actually happens.
 Each service may fail independently at different times, so you have to calculate the composite SLA by multiplying the individual SLA numbers.